cestpassion/cestpassion/README.md

 # Hello! 👋 I'm Bruna, and welcome to my repository!

 - 🎓 I'm currently pursuing a Bachelor's degree in Computer Science at PUC Minas.
-- 📚 Always eager to learn more about technology and computing!
+- 📚 Always seeking to learn more about technology and computing!

 ##